3463 East 93rd Street

 Cleveland, OH 44104

-Library services were first offered for the Union-Miles Park neighborhood at the Union Avenue Community Station’s storefront on Union Avenue prior to 1938.
-It was made a branch in 1938, and a year later the Union Branch moved to another building located at 9319 Union Avenue.
+Library services were first offered in this neighborhood at the Union Avenue Community Station’s storefront on Union Avenue in 1930.
+In 1938, Cleveland Public Library officially made Union a branch library, and the location primarily served children.
+A year later, the branch moved to another building located at 9319 Union Avenue.

-Union Branch opened its new building in 1982.
-The architects considered the aesthetic and the residential tradition of the neighborhood in the design.
-Union Branch is constructed of brick and limestone like St. Catherine’s Church–which the library faces.
-The two entrances have cupolas echoing church architecture, which admit patrons to the 9,100 square feet of this facility.
+Cleveland Public Library unveiled a new building for Union in 1982.
+The architects considered the aesthetic and residential tradition of the neighborhood in the design.
+The two entrances feature cupolas echoing church architecture, which admit patrons into the 9,100-square-foot facility.

 - As an Adaptive Technology Station, Union Branch serves visually and physically impaired patrons.

 - Notable art at this branch includes: Cloud, Wind, Sea by Andrea Hahn, 1982 (acrylic art on canvas); Heart Plains by Jeff Fauser, 1982 (painting on aluminum plate); and Snow Fence by Gene Kangas (painted steel sculpture).

 - Children and community volunteers work in the Summer Sprout Garden Project on the southern grounds of the Union Branch.